 Construct a context that uses a pre-existing command queue.
 This allows the caller to directly customise which device and platform is used.

-cl_command_queue futhark_context_get_command_queue (struct futhark_context ctx) Retrieve the command queue used by the Futhark context.
+Retrieve the command queue used by the Futhark context.
 Be very careful with it - enqueueing your own work is unlikely to go well.

 4.6.1 Exotic

 The following functions are used for debugging generated code or advanced usage.